Buildings and grounds

 - Offering front-load, high-efficiency washing machines in all 9-month residence halls, which reduce the amount of water used and detergent necessary

-- Installing low-flow and motion-sensor-activated fixtures in most residence halls
+- Installing low-flow and motion-sensor-activated fixtures

 - Low-flow water fixtures (toilets, urinals, showers, and bathroom and kitchen sinks)